Natalia-kush/personal_website/content/event/AaltoWorkshop/index.md

 #  postcode: '94305'
 #  country: United States

-summary: On the first day of the Workshop I will give an introduction talk "What is a graphical model?".
+summary: On the first day of the Workshop I gave an introduction talk "What is a graphical model?".
 abstract:
 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.